 Good security requires having a secure configuration defined and deployed for the application, frameworks, application server, web server, database server, and platform.
 Secure settings should be defined, implemented, and maintained, as defaults are often insecure.
 Additionally, software should be kept up to date.

-The primary prevention to this is PCI security scans and upgrading of Theatre Manager components on a regular basis and following any implementation notes.
+The primary preventative measure for this is PCI security scans and upgrading of Theatre Manager components on a regular basis and following any implementation notes.

 Users are encouraged to install operating system upgrades as they are made available and to turn on automatic checking on all workstations.
 On servers, the practice is to verify weekly for updates and install on a controlled basis.